dcl-covid-19/mega-map/tutorial/README.md

 * `git push` our branch, so our changes are reflected in a branch remotely (i.e. in Github, not just our computer!)
 * Make a pull request and possibly ask others to review our changes!
 * Merge our changes!
 We've done good.
 We can always update our project later by making a new local branch, writing more changes, and then pushing again.

-## Philosophies
-* We want to design and document our project so that anyone with some technical familiarity should understand what our project does and how to run or even pick up our project.
-    * There's a saying in software that code we wrote six months ago basically looks completely new to us -- that means we want to write good notes!
-* We ought to store ways to reproduce data, not the actual data.
-Data files tend to be large, and their contents get outdated more often than code does!
-(Imagine if we're scraping information daily.)

 ## README